Alaska vs Hawaiian Airlines 2026

 Free bag carve-outs:

-- Alaska: Mileage Plan elites (and now Atmos Rewards elites), Alaska Airlines credit cardholders, active-duty military.
+- Alaska: Atmos Rewards elites (Atmos Gold and above), Alaska Airlines credit cardholders, active-duty military.
 The Alaska Airlines credit card’s free-bag perk extends to up to 6 companions on the same reservation, which is one of the most generous credit card bag benefits in the US.

-- Hawaiian: Pualani Gold and Platinum elites (mapped to MVP Gold and above under Atmos Rewards), some Main Cabin fares include a free checked bag (Main Cabin Basic does not), plus Hawaiian’s co-branded Barclays credit card.
+- Hawaiian: Atmos Rewards elites (Atmos Gold and above), some Main Cabin fares include a free checked bag (Main Cabin Basic does not), plus Hawaiian’s co-branded Barclays credit card.

 Basic Economy: